 Prizes will be awarded to each winning photographer along with recognition in the traveling exhibit.
-Prizes may include items courtesy of ADCNR/Tourism/ALDOT.
+Prizes may include items courtesy of ADCNR, Tourism or the Alabama Bicentennial Commission.

-The winning photos will be displayed in a traveling exhibit around Alabama during 2018 and early 2019.
+The winning photos will be displayed in a traveling exhibit around Alabama during 2019.

 For More Information